bbcb/bbcp/README.md

 		encoder/ - encoding subsystems by StdCoder from the command line server/  - static web-server

+Prepare BlackBox from repository on Windows:

+	copy _Windows_, _Windows_GUI and __GUI content to the BlackBox directory remove other directories starting with "_"
+	run build.bat

-Installation of required packages in Ubuntu (should work also with other Debian-based OS):
+Installation of required packages in Debian-based systems:

 	32-bit version: